kipr/kovan-docs/README.md

 Documentation for the Kovan Robot Controller

-See the Wiki above, as a starting place.
+See the (Wiki)[https://github.com/kipr/kovan-docs/wiki], as a starting place.